-1. The developed impression may be lifted from the surface by pressing the sticky side of the commercially prepared lift tape against the impression and pulling it away in one steady motion.
-A piece of tape large enough to ensure the entire area of the impression is covered should be utilized with ample margins on each side.
-Fold over the end of the tape for a working hold.

-- 2. Pull the tape from the roll in one continuous motion to prevent streaks in the tape.
+- 1. The developed impression may be lifted from the surface by pressing the sticky side of the commercially prepared lift tape against the impression and pulling it away in one steady motion.
+A piece of tape large enough to the entire area is covered should be utilized with ample margins around the impression.
+Fold over the end of the tape for a working hold. - 2.
+Pull the tape from the roll in one continuous motion to prevent streaks in the tape.
 Apply the tape evenly to avoid any possible wrinkles or trapped air which may damage the impression.
 This may be accomplished by holding one end of the tape and applying the other end at the left or right margin of the latent impression and carefully smoothing out the remainder of the tape. - 3.
 The tape should be removed from the surface bearing the latent impression by firmly holding one end of the tape and gently lifting in one non-stop motion. - 4.
-The tape is then placed on a sheet of white paper or lift card which is of contrasting color in the same manner as the tape was applied to the surface.
+The tape is then placed on a sheet of black paper of black lift card which of contrasting color in the same manner as the tape was applied to the surface.
 When several prints are developed, side by side, or grouped close together, lift all on one (1) piece of tape if possible.
 Wider tapes should be used for multiple prints or place two (2) or more strips of tape over the impression and lift together. - 5.
-Label each lift with the appropriate case numbers, item number, date, analyst initials, where the lift(s) originated and any other cross reference information necessary.
+Label each lift with the appropriate case numbers, item number, date, analyst initials, where the lift(s) originated and any other cross reference information necessary. - 6.
+The lifts may also be placed under the laser or alternate light sources and photographed.
+Often this procedure will enhance the impression and reveal additional areas of ridge detail.